 Matt 24:19-20/Mark 13:17Luke 21:23Revelation

-woe to those who are pregnant – referring to the spiritual birth of the children of the New Jerusalem, described in Revelation 12: “the dragon was enraged with the woman, and went off to make war with the rest of her children” (Rev 12:17)
+woe to those who are pregnant – referring to the spiritual birth of the children of the Bride of Christ, described in Revelation 12: “the dragon was enraged with the woman, and went off to make war with the rest of her children” (Rev 12:17)

-woe to those who are pregnant – referring to the spiritual birth of the children of New Jerusalem, described in Revelation 12: “the dragon was enraged with the woman, and went off to make war with the rest of her children” (Rev 12:17).
+woe to those who are pregnant – referring to the spiritual birth of the children of the Bride of Christ, described in Revelation 12: “the dragon was enraged with the woman, and went off to make war with the rest of her children” (Rev 12:17).

-New Jerusalem is described as a Woman in Revelation 12:1; the kingdom of the beast is described as a harlot in Revelation 17.
-In the Gospel of Matthew, Jesus warns of the attack of the serpent on the Woman, New Jerusalem, who is nursing the sons of God.
-New Jerusalem and the sons of God are called, “the elect Lady and her children” in 2 John 1:1.
+The Bride of Christ is described as a Woman in Revelation 12:1; the kingdom of the beast is described as a harlot in Revelation 17.
+In the Gospel of Matthew, Jesus warns of the attack of the serpent on the Woman, the Bride of Christ, who is nursing the sons of God.
+The Bride of Christ and the sons of God are called, “the elect Lady and her children” in 2 John 1:1.

 21 for then will be great tribulation, such as has not been from the beginning of the world until now, no, nor ever will be.